8ta4/quest/DONTREADME.md

 - Context: This adjustment nudges you to read through the whole segment from the top.
 That way, you've got all the context before you reaching the answer.

+> Does `quest` use inline styles, internal styles, or external styles to control the visibility of content?

+`quest` uses inline styles to manage content visibility.
+This ensures that visibility changes take precedence over other CSS rules.
+That way, `quest` can work smoothly on different websites, even when their CSS structure is unknown.

 > Is navigation undoable in `quest`?

 No, you can't undo navigation in `quest`.
 It follows a similar approach to Vim.